-For instance, with a PKPB of 0.85 pu, W = 0.39 pu, providing coverage to 16 percent of the lower winding.
+For instance, a PKPB of 0.85 pu and W = 0.39 pu provides coverage to 16 percent of the lower winding.
 As the machine produces a larger VG3, the protected region increases and the element gains sensitivity.
 Consequently, if VG3 is smaller than PKPB/RAT, the element provides no neutral-side coverage.

-2.3 Scheme C
+C. Scheme C